KKrampis/GraphML-Bioinformatics/BioinformAI/5-tensors-hot-spektral2.md

 import gensim
 from gensim import corpora

-annotations = ['This protein phosporylates a gene','This protein catalyzes a reaction','This gene controls RNA expression', 'This gene controls a gene']
+annotations = ['This protein phosporylates a gene','This protein catalyzes a reaction', \
+'This gene controls RNA expression', 'This gene controls a gene']

 annotwords = [[word for word in annotation.split()] for annotation in annotations] annotdict = corpora.Dictionary(annotwords)